 What do I do?
-I am a postdoctoral researcher at Uppsala University in Sweden, working on the M-dwarf stellar analysis pipeline for the upcoming PLATO mission, which aims to detect Earth-like planets around Sun-like stars.
-I also measure the fundamental properties of eclipsing binary stars, building a sample of very accurately-measured benchmark stars that will be useful for testing and calibrating stellar models and results from large-scale spectroscopic surveys.
+I am a postdoctoral researcher at Uppsala University in Sweden, working on a machine-learning pipeline to characterise the M dwarfs that will be observed during the upcoming PLATO mission, which aims to detect Earth-like planets around Sun-like stars.
+I also measure the fundamental properties of solar-type eclipsing binary stars, building a sample of very accurately-measured benchmark stars that will be useful for testing and calibrating stellar models and results from large-scale spectroscopic surveys.
 When I’m not doing research, I volunteer at the International Astronomical Youth Camp, make music and enjoy exploring new places through hiking and photography.

 What’s my background?
 I studied Physics at the University of Warwick, graduating with a Bachelor of Science and Master of Physics degree in 2018.
 My Masters’ research looked at the interactions between exoplanets and their stars, particularly the X-ray and EUV irradiation and evaporation of the planetary atmospheres.
 During my PhD studies, I worked with Dr. Pierre Maxted to develop a new method for measuring the fundamental effective temperatures of stars in detached eclipsing binary systems.
 The first paper in the series describes the method and its application to the well-characterised binary AI Phoenicis.
 During this time, I began contributing to the PLATO Benchmark Stars group, along with supporting the EBLM and BEBOP projects with observations and scientific input.
 I also designed and implemented the observation scheduler on the Xamidimura telescopes, which are located at the South African Astronomical Observatory (SAAO).
-After finishing my PhD, I moved to the Nicolaus Copernicus Astronomical Center (CAMK) in Warsaw, where I was a postdoctoral researcher working with Dr. Dariusz Graczyk and a member of the international Araucaria team working on the cosmic distance scale.
+After finishing my PhD in late 2022, I moved to the Nicolaus Copernicus Astronomical Center (CAMK) in Warsaw, where I was a postdoctoral researcher working with Dr. Dariusz Graczyk and a member of the international Araucaria team working on the cosmic distance scale.
+I moved to Uppsala University in mid 2024 to work with Dr. Ulrike Heiter on developing and validating the PLATO M dwarf pipeline.

 Research interests

 I use observations of eclipsing binary stars to measure their masses, radii and effective temperatures to sub-percent accuracy.
 I also measure fundamental properties of M-dwarfs.
-I contribute to the PLATO benchmark stars work package.
+I contribute to the PLATO benchmark stars group.

 Learn more about my work